Galm007/triangle_slapper/README.md

 The algorithm spawns random triangles, selects the best ones based on their calculated scores, and then creates the next generation by having different variants of the current best triangles.
 After a certain amount of generations, the best triangle is drawn into the final image and the cycle repeats.

+Note: This program does everything in cpu.
+So it will be slow compared to if it was hardware accelerated in gpu.

 ## Compiling
 This project uses cmake so the build process varies for different operating systems.